The Ring of Polyfunctions over $\mathbb Z/n\mathbb Z$: Combinatorial aspects of Polyfunctions over

 In this section, we want to determine the minimal degree of a normed null-polynomial in $\Z_n[x]$.
 We call a polynomial {\em normed}, if its leading coefficient is 1.
 The answer is given in the following theorem: \bt $s(\Z_n)$ equals the Smarandache function $s(n)$ defined in~\eqref{classical_smarandache}. \et \begin{rmk}

 According to our conventions, $n\ge 2$ as the case $n=1$ should formally be excluded since $\Z_1$ is not a ring with unit element.
 However, if $n=1$ we can still make sense of $s(\Z_1)$ if we view $\Z_1$ as $\{0\}$ and it holds that $s(\Z_1)=0$ but $s(1) = 1$.
-Kempner originally defined $s(1)=1$ in~\cite{kempner} but changed it to $s(1) = 0$ later on in~\cite{kempner2}.
+Kempner originally defined $s(1)=1$ in~\cite{kempner} but changed it to $s(1) = 0$ later on in~\cite{kempner2,kempner3}.
 By defining

-this ambiguity can be avoided (see also \cite[p.\,7]{noebi}) and the theorem might be stated for every $1\leqslant n\in\N$.
+this ambiguity can be avoided (see also~\cite[p.\,7]{noebi}) and the theorem might be stated for every $1\leqslant n\in\N$.
 Another proof of Theorem~\ref{smarandache} also appears in~\cite[Theorem 7, p.\,126]{noebiundlorenz}. \end{rmk} In order to prove Theorem~\ref{smarandache} for $n\ge 2$, we first show that $s(\Z_n)\le s(n)$.
 This is established by giving a normed null-polynomial of degree $s(n)$.
 In fact, we have

-for all $x\in \Z$.
+for all $x\in \Z_n$.

 The second step consist in proving the reverse inequality $s(\Z_n)\ge s(n)$.
-We start by recalling a lemma which is well known in combinatorics and which connects the binomial and the Stirling numbers of the second kind (see e.g.~\cite{aigner}). \bl For all $r,j\in \N_0$ we have
+This follows easily from the combinatorial identity which connects the binomial and the Stirling numbers of the second kind (see, e.g.,~\cite[3.39, p.\,97]{aigner} or~\cite[Lemma 3]{noebiundlorenz}): For all $r,j\in \N_0$ there holds

-(with the convention $0^0:=1$). \el We provide a short proof for the reader's convenience.
-Because of the binomic inversion formula